mejia-dev/epicodus-capstone-mvp/Timetracker.md

         * Enemies still appear to be moving.
 Wondering if this is due to the forEach loop running even after the pause.
         * Placed the conditional *within* the forEach loop and tested again.
         * Still not working.
 Moved other if statements (collision checks) outside of the conditional to reduce processing time.
 Testing again.
+        * Still failed.
+Attempting to console.log `globalAudioIsPlaying` in the loop to see if something is being missed.
+        * Appears that it is always returning as true in the brief period that the sprites move after the audio plays.
+This must be because `updateSpawnedEnemies()` is only called within a conditional loop checking for `globalAudioIsPlaying`, but would've assumed that the timing would be instantaneous.
+Must just still be processing a few frames of movement in the loop after the audio is paused.
+Will attempt to make this a requirement in the EnemyObj.
+        * Export `globalAudioIsPlaying` from `GameRendering.tsx` and import into `EnemyObj.ts`.
+Set as a requirement for the position to update.
+        * Still not working as expected.

 * 2024-04-30 - 11.48 hours total